tim0g/timog.org/content/posts/seven eleven 100 yen coffee and the case of the/index.md

 I handed back the receipt to the cashier (I didn't even check it first) and asked him to check if it was correct.
 He took a look at it, told me that yes, it looks right, handed it back, and preceeded to attend to another customer waiting in line.

-I'm not one to argue over loose change, so I threw away the receipt and drank my coffee outside.
-But still I was confused as ever.
+I'm not one to argue over loose change, so I just threw away the receipt and drank my coffee outside with my friends.
+But I was still confused as ever.
 How did that happen?

 I processed the whole thing in my head, between sips of cheap, freshly brewed 7-11 regular coffee.